 Sergio is so dedicated to his students and giving them experiences to enhance their learning.

 Next we went to visit an Iguana park in Filadelfia.
 The 8000 inhabitants must be quite proud of their indigenous heritage.
 We visited a very impressive plaza with lot of very friendly people occupying most of the benches in the park.
 This little town is not on the main road and it is very rarely visited by tourists.
-The plaza was not built or maintained having tourists in mind, park – plaza is in great shape because it is loved and needed by the community.
+The plaza was not built or maintained having tourists in mind.
+The park – plaza is in great shape because it is loved and needed by the community.

 We walked around the plaza watching iguanas and taking photos.
 There is no fence around the plaza and it is very interesting that the Iguanas do not leave.
 There are Mango trees all around the plaza and the Iguanas are happy there.